thindil/hunter/others/README.md

 - translations.sh - script to manage translations of the progam. **Important:** run this script from the main project directory, not from this.
-- pl.laeran.hunter.appdata.xml - AppStream meta data for AppImage.
+- hunter.appdata.xml - AppStream meta data for AppImage.